+NOTE 2: Device discovery follows the Device discover procedure of V2X or ProSe or the Ranging/SL positioning Device discovery procedure.

-3. The third party UE sends the Ranging/SL positioning service request to UE1, including Reference UE ID, Target UE ID, Result content (distance, angle or both) and Required QoS, etc.
+3. The SL Positioning Client UE sends the Ranging/SL positioning service request to UE1, including Application Layer ID of UE1 and UE2, Result content (distance, angle or both) and Required QoS, etc.

 4. UE1 initiates Ranging/SL positioning procedure to UE2 to trigger the measurement and the calculation of the result.
+Application Layer ID of UE1 and UE2 are used for the communication between UE1 and UE2 over PC5.